 Portuguese tax residency of corporate entities is determined based on the location of the head office or place of effective management.

-The general CIT rate applicable on the Portuguese mainland and in the Madeira Archipelago is 20%, while the general rate applicable in the Azores Archipelago is 16.8%.
+The general CIT rate applicable on the Portuguese mainland the applicable tax rate is 21% while the applicable tax rate in the Madeira Archipelago is 20% and in the in the Azores Archipelago is 16.8%.

 Entities qualifying as small and medium enterprises (SMEs) are subject to a 17% rate, which applies to the first EUR15,000 of taxable profits.
 The remaining profits are subject to the applicable general rates.